 Building a vegetable garden.
-Build several garden beds in different shapes to add interest and variety to your gardening.
+A 12 deep bed provides ample room for most vegetable roots.
 Lots of people dream of having a huge vegetable garden a sprawling site that will be big enough to grow everything they want including space hungry crops such as corn dried beans pumpkins and winter squash melons cucumbers and watermelons.
-Compared to untreated wood pressure treated lumber lasts longer and is available at a comparable cost.
+Drainage in a raised bed is superior to that in an in ground garden bed.